 Lawyer, teacher, journalist, company director, business, media professional.

 Topics you'll cover

-- The rise and fall of the Nazi Party
+- The rise of Hitler and the Nazi Party.

 Assessment and Qualification